phrase/plugin-directory/README.md

 - [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by Ingram Micro: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
 - [Mesh Gradients](https://github.com/oodesign/mesh-gradients), by oodesign: Create awesome mesh gradients, right inside of Sketch.
 - [Roller by Toybox](https://github.com/toyboxsystems/roller), by Jono Kolnik: Roller is the first Linter for Designers.
 It works just like spell-check but within your Sketch files.
-- [Sketch Auto Translate](https://github.com/symdesign/sketch-auto-translate), by Friedrich Schultheiss: Plugin to translate Sketch files into via Google Translate.
-- [Phrase Tms Translation Plugin](https://support.phrase.com/hc/en-us/articles/5709638443676), by Phrase: Start translating at the design phase and reduce time to market with the Phrase TMS Translation Plugin.